-1.1.1 The scope of this Acceptable Solution is restricted to risk group WB.
+- 1.1.1 The scope of this Acceptable Solution is restricted to risk group WB.
 This covers buildings, or parts of buildings, where people work.
-These include the following, provided they are no more than 20 storeys high (from ground level):
+These include the following, provided they are no more than 20 storeys high (from ground level): - a) Offices (including professional services such as law and accountancy practices)

-- a) Offices (including professional services such as law and accountancy practices) - b) Industrial buildings such as factories, processing and manufacturing plants (excluding foamed plastics) - c) Storage units capable of less than 5.0 m storage height - ca) Storage buildings capable of storage of 5.0 m or greater but with a height to apex of less than 8.0 m and floor area of less than 4200 m
+- b) Industrial buildings such as factories, processing and manufacturing plants (excluding foamed plastics).
+May include temperature controlled storage up to a maximum area of 500 m2 with a maximum capable of storage height of 5.0 m. - c) Buildings or parts of buildings capable of less than 5.0 m storage height - ca) Warehouses and storage buildings capable of storage of 5.0 m or greater but with a height to apex of less than 8.0 m and building floor area of less than 4200 m2

-- d) Cool stores capable of less than 3.0 m high storage height

-- e) Laboratories, and

-- f) Light aircraft hangars.
+- d) Temperature controlled storage capable of less than 3.0 m high storage height - e) Laboratories - f) Light aircraft hangars, - g) Normally unoccupied buildings such as buildings containing plant or fixed machinery only, and